-Wildfire season is upon us, and this year is already shaping up to be another inferno, especially out West.
+Wildfire season is upon us, and this year is shaping up to be another inferno, especially out West.
 Unfortunately, rampant blazes are increasingly becoming the rule rather than the exception this time of year.
-It's a trend that comes as no surprise for many climate scientists, who have predicted that one of the effects of global warming will be increased heat waves and drought throughout the Western U.S.
+It's a trend that comes as no surprise for many climate scientists, who have predicted that one of the effects of global warming will be increased heat waves and drought throughout the Western United States.

 So it could be that the worst wildfires in U.S. history are the ones that have yet to happen.
 It's a scary thought, especially considering the damage that wildfires have done in this country.